 How to Install Google Docs Add-ons

-First fire up Google Docs on your device.
+First, fire up Google Docs on your device.
 Navigate to the top menu bar and there you will see a dedicated dropdown option called "Add-ons."
 Select this then the "Get Add-ons" option.

 This will open a new window in which you can browse through the various add-ons available.
 Since we're going to give you a selection of the best options below, you can simply type what you want into the search bar.

 In the pop-up window you can see more about the add-on when you select it.
 To install, you just need to select the blue "+ FREE" icon to the right.
-Allow permissions where required and select the blue "Accept" button.
+Allow permissions when required and select the blue "Accept" button.